jchurley95/react-styled-components-tutorial/README.md

 ```

 ### Passing props to styled components
-When we implement a styled component, it gains access to the props of that JSX element.
+Again, when we implement a styled component, it gains access to the props of that JSX element.

 ```javascript
 // Creating styled components